- Suspect eggs might be linked to your seborrheic dermatitis? You’re not alone.

 http://www.positivehealth.com/article/skincare/atopic-eczema-help-for-sufferers

-If you also have noticed a link between seborrheic dermatitis and eggs please leave some details in the comments below.
-Or perhaps you have a strategy to control your seborrheic dermatitis, please share it with fellow sufferers and me.
+If you’ve also noticed a connection between seborrheic dermatitis and eggs, please share your experience in the comments below.
+Or, if you have other effective strategies for managing your seborrheic dermatitis, please share your insights with fellow sufferers and me.

 Do you also avoid wheat and dairy?